RSGInc/VisionEval-Dev/sources/modules/VEHouseholdTravel/inst/module_docs/CalculateVehicleTrips.md

 ## Model Parameter Estimation

-Metropolitan and non-metropolitan household trip length models are estimated from the Hh_df dataset in the VE2001NHTS package.
+Metropolitan and non-metropolitan household trip length models are estimated from the Hh_df dataset in the VENHTS package.
 Separate metropolitan and non-metropolitan models are estimated because the metropolitan model is sensitive to added variables that are not present for non-metropolitan household data.
 The models are estimated using the records of households that had some light-duty vehicle travel on the survey day.

 The models are estimated in 2 steps.
 In the first step, a linear model is estimated to predict the survey day average trip length.
 This model is applied stochastically over 1000 days to calculate the average trip length.
 In the second step, a linear model of the averages is estimated.
 These steps are described in more detail below.